Residents of the Ark

 The most famous long-term resident of Noah’s Ark, Midnight came to us November 3, 2004.
 He was found with an electrical cord wrapped tightly around his neck, and he had been set on fire.
 He had burns over 50% of his body.
 The police were brought in to investigate this horrific cruelty case, but no one was ever held responsible.

-It took several days for Midnight to be found, and although his condition was quite grave, but his spirit was good.
+It took several days for Midnight to be found after his ordeal, and although his condition was quite grave, his spirit was good.
 He kept looking at us, purring non-stop, and his gold eyes seemed to be pleading for help.
 We decided that after so much cruelty had been shown to him, we’d give him a chance.

 His recovery took over a year and countless surgeries, but he’s quite a happy, healthy cat today.
 You’ll most often find him lounging in our lobby, but if he gets a chance, he’ll raid our food room and open a new bag for himself in a heartbeat!